esteban0477/SpringbootApp/README.md

 # SpringbootApp

-This repo connects to the Jenkins Server on AWS, which does not work as expected!
+This repo connects to the Jenkins Server on AWS, which does not work as expected